wayneshn/power-formulas-site/README.md

-# Logic Sheet
+# Power Formulas

-This project is Logic Sheet's public website.
+This project is Power Formulas' public website.